 The ASCB is a nine member board, with five public members and four industry members.

 - Raewyn Anderson – (Chair) Raewyn Anderson has been Chair of the Advertising Standards Complaints Board since 1 April 2016.
 She is a barrister, accredited adjudicator and an experienced complaints manager.
 She is very familiar with the application of standards in assessing whether a threshold has been breached.
-Raewyn is also a marriage celebrant and has a young family.
 Raewyn has been a member of the ASCB since 2014.

 - Colin Magee – (Deputy Chair) Founder of a financial technology business, Colin was previously Head of Conduct at the Financial Markets Authority (FMA).
 In this role he had extensive experience reviewing advertising materials to assess whether they met regulatory requirements.
 Prior to this Colin worked in roles as a consultant and General Counsel and Company Secretary for financial services companies in the United Kingdom.

-- Marj Noble – Self-employed registered Tax Agent/Accountant who has spent some years filling disciplinary roles within regulated industries.
-Recently appointed by the NZ Medical Council to sit on Professional Conduct Committees filling the Layperson role.
-Recently finished a five year term as Chair of a CAC (complaints assessment committee) with the Real Estate Agents Authority and works when required for NZ Psychologists Board on PCC’s (Professional Conduct Committees).
+- Marj Noble – Self-employed registered Tax Agent/Accountant who has spent some years filling disciplinary/investigative roles within regulated and non regulated industries.
+Sitting member of The Lawyers and Conveyancers Tribunal.
+Sits for NZ Medical Council on Professional Conduct Committees filling the Layperson role.
+Sat for a five year term as Chair of a CAC (complaints assessment committee) with the Real Estate Agents Authority and works when required for NZ Psychologists Board on PCC’s (Professional Conduct Committees).
 A member of the Plumbers Gasfitters and Drainlayers Board for two terms and during the second term took responsibility for its disciplinary function.

 Public Member Alternates: